 For a look at the loveliest sunsets in the world, take a dinner cruise on Manila Bay.

-The best place to visit is Harbourview with restaurants and shops along the walk way.
+You’ll want to be sure to visit Harbor View, Ermita, Manila with restaurants and shops along the walkway, among them the renowned Harbor View Restaurant.
 Although many do not appreciate its beauty because of pollution, Manila Bay is a busy trade and historical center and one of the top tourist attractions in Manila.

 Is Caramoan Philippines The Secret Paradise?

-Caramoan is known as the secret paradise in the Philippines, a place that not many people hear about or know where it is.
-Most people instead tend to crowd to the nearby Borcacay, leaving Caramoan in the corner – perfect for those looking for a paradise just for themselves off the beaten track… It started getting some attention a few years ago when the French Survivor TV show started shooting there, and this year the Israel Survivor show will also be using the same location.
-The reason why these islands are such a popular shooting location for Survivor is because they want their contestants to feel like they are really far away from civilization – which is easily achieved here – it’s a wild paradise virtually untouched.
+Caramoan started getting some attention a few years ago when the French Survivor TV show started shooting there, and this year the Israel Survivor show will also be using the same location.
+The reason why these islands are such a popular shooting location for Survivor is because they want their contestants to feel like they are really far away from civilization.
+You can do that in Caramoan.
+It’s a wild paradise.